kameshsampath/gloo-mesh-vm-demo/docs/setup.md

 Mounts:         --
 ```

+The task finally generates Ansible Hosts inventory based on the template from `$DEMO_HOME/templates/hosts.j2`, which will be used as inventory in other playbook runs.

 ## Setup Kubernetes Clusters

 As part of this demo we will be setting up [k3s](https://k3s.io) Kubernetes clusters.
 The k3s clusters will be a single node cluster run via multipass VM.
 We will configure that to with the following flags,